Enjoying our puzzle hints?

 Yellow group: STEP ONTO, AS A VEHICLE

-These are all verbs that describe the action of entering or boarding a vehicle, such as a car, bus, or train, highlighting the various ways people can start their journey.
+These are all verbs that describe the action of entering or boarding a vehicle, such as a car, plane, or train.

 Green group: QUANTITIES IN MECHANICS